Skip to main content

 Words and Explanation:

-Anandamath By Bankim Chandra Chandra Chattopadhyay was a book on the Sanyasi Revolt against the British Raj which was banned till India got its Independence in 1947.
+Anandamath by Bankim Chandra Chandra Chattopadhyay was a book on the Sanyasi Revolt against the British Raj, which was banned till India gained its Independence in 1947.

 Pather Dabi by Sharat Chandra Chattopadhyay was first published in 1926 and was later banned by the government for its anti-government sentiments.
 It was a book of inspiration for many of the freedom fighters during that time.